ABRG-Models/morphologica/README.md

 sudo make install
 ```

+### gcc/g++ for older systems (if required)

+morphologica requires a fairly up to date compiler.
+The one on Ubuntu 16.04 is not supported.
+Download and build the latest stable gcc (instructions to come).

 ### HDF5 library

 You will also need HDF5 installed on your system.
 There _is_ an HDF5 package for Ubuntu, but I couldn't get the morphologica cmake build process to find it nicely, so I compiled my own version of HDF5 and installed in /usr/local.
 To do what I did, download HDF5 (https://portal.hdfgroup.org/display/support/Downloads), and do a compile and install like this: